The Russian Romantic artist, Ivan Konstantinovich Aivazovsky, is considered one of the greatest seascape painters of all time.

 The Ninth Wave 1850 by Ivan Aivazovsky is one of his most famous seascape oil paintings.
 The Ninth Wave is an atmospheric painting of chatting sailors clinging to a ship's wreckage.
 In this painting, the debris forms the shape of the cross, perhaps a Christian metaphor for salvation from earthly sin.

-Ivan Aivazovsky paintings would depict the sea from this moment forward.
+Ivan Aivazovsky's paintings depict the sea from this moment forward.

 Although not wealthy, Ivan’s Armenian father, Konstantin, afforded Aivazovsky an education at Feodosia's St. Sargis Armenian Church.
-As a result, he took an interest in drawing from a young age and was encouraged by an architect friend of the family (Jacob Koch).
+As a result, he took an interest in drawing from a young age and was encouraged by Jacob Koch, an architect friend of the family.

 Jacob Koch showed Ivan Aivazovsky’s drawings to the local Governor, and it was he who funded the young man’s studies in Saint Petersburg.